thecodemiracle/gs_angular2/README.md

-# gs_angular2
+# Getting Started with Angular.io 2.0

-Getting Started with Angular.io 2.0
+This repository is intend for play with the 2.0 version of the Angular Framework.